oceanprotocol/docs/content/concepts/contributing.md

 Except for GitHub, you can find most Ocean Protocol core developers in [Discord](https://discord.gg/TnXjkR5) if you have further development questions.

-## Develop an app or integration, using Ocean as a tool
+## Develop an app or integration on top of Ocean Protocol

 Integrate Ocean at one of its interface points: React hooks, Javascript library, Python library, smart contracts, etc.

 Ocean documentation will help.
 And... you're here:)

-## Report a bug

-To report a vulnerability, [go here](/concepts/vulnerabilities/).

-To report a bug that isn't a vulnerability, go to the relevant GitHub repository, click on the Issues tab, click on the New issue button, and read the instructions.

 ## Improve these docs

-These docs can always be improved.
-Here's the repo.
+These docs can always be improved, every content page has an edit link at its end linking you to the content source on GitHub.

 <repo name="docs"></repo>

 ## Apply for a developer job